QuentinSellier/Gestural-Experience-EEG-ML/README.md

 *   `xlsxwriter`

 ## Citation

 If you use this code or methodology, please cite the original dissertation:

-Sellier, Q. (2023).
-Exploring the Impact of Gestural Interaction Technologies on the Experience: A Marketing and HCI Perspective (Doctoral dissertation).
+> Sellier, Q. (2023). _Exploring the Impact of Gestural Interaction Technologies on the Experience: A Marketing and HCI Perspective_ (Doctoral dissertation).
 Université catholique de Louvain, Louvain School of Management.

+## License

+MIT License